AbisheakJacob/Crew_Scheduling/README.md

 3. Maintenance Routing Problem

 4. Crew Scheduling Problem

-a.
-Crew Pairing
+    - Crew Pairing

-b.
-Crew Assignment
+    - Crew Assignment

 ## Project Objectives

-· Minimize crew costs (whilst maximizing preferences)
+  -  Minimize crew costs (whilst maximizing preferences)

-· Automate crew pairing and assignment based on predefined criteria such as flight schedules, crew availability, and seniority.
+  - Automate crew pairing and assignment based on predefined criteria such as flight schedules, crew availability, and seniority.

-· Integration with existing crew management systems and databases.
+  - Integration with existing crew management systems and databases.

-· User-friendly interface for crew members and managers to view and manage schedules.
+  - User-friendly interface for crew members and managers to view and manage schedules.

-· The final model is developed using python and is deployed using frameworks like Streamlit or Flask.
+  - The final model is developed using python and is deployed using frameworks like Streamlit or Flask.

 ## Project Scope